Advanced Topics in Computer Science

 Finally, once the breadth-first search has been performed, the graph will have the important vertices identified with a non-None predecessor.
 We can traverse the graph from any valid vertex in the graph to get back to the starting position, identifying the complete path along the way.

-current = final
+current = finish

-while current.get_pred() != None:
+while current.get_previous() != None:

-current = current.get_pred()
+current = current.get_previous()

 Run a few experiments to see how the algorithm works.
 Put some print statements in the program to get a better idea of what's going on.